 This used to be a blog about job hunting.
 Now it’s a blog about family history.
-Wacky, no?
+Wacky, right?

 I started reading blogs while my kids watched Sesame Street.
 I found that there were a whole bunch of blogs about how to find a job.
 Some of them gave better advice than others.
 I was a little bored with Elmo anyway, so I started a blog with lots of job hunting tips.
 That’s how Clue Wagon was born.

 My old job hunting posts still get quite a bit of traffic.
 In fact, my Tales of the Cluefree series seems to have a bit of a cult following (a really tiny cult that apparently missed the part where you’re supposed to shave your head and give all of your money to the cult leader…but still).
 People also still read the Weird Stuff People Type Into Google series.